Bulgaria

 Departure dates:

-Transfers to the airports in Sofia and Plovdiv may be arranged for an additional fee upon request.
+*Transfers to Sofia airport can be arranged for an additional fee upon request.

 Reading Background